 You're a very smart poster; what do you think?

 The USA has been a corporatocracy for over a hundred years, and only weakening a little during the Teddy and FDR administrations.
-The latter even lived through an oligarch plan to assassination him.
+The latter even lived through an oligarch plan to assassinate him.
 Corporations and the oligarchs that own them must have their greed regulated the way the Scandinavian countries do.
 And no, the corporations have not pulled out of those countries because they still pull in profits, only not as much as the corrupt cash cow that is their owned government - the USA.

 We can all sing Rihanna's old song "B#$!ch better have my money".
 Lol.